Hertelidea: Taxonomy

 Hertelidea was circumscribed in 2004 by Christian Printzen and Gintaras Kantvilas to accommodate species that were formerly referred to as the "Lecidea botryosa" group.
 Four species were originally included: Hertelidea botryosa, H. eucalypti, H. geophila, and H. pseudobotryosa.
 H. aspera was transferred to the genus from Lecidea in 2005, while H. wankaensis was described as a new species in 2006.

 The genus name honours Hannes Hertel (b.1939), a German Taxonomist and lichenologist and former Director of the Botanische Staatssammlung München, who was the subject of the Festschrift in which this species was published.

 Description

 Hertelidea lichens have a crustose thallus that is sometimes sorediate.
 Their apothecia, which are often arranged in conspicuous clusters, are lecideine, meaning that they have a carbonized thin black ring (an exciple) around the cup-shaped apothecium.
 The paraphyses are weakly to moderately branched and anastomosing, and have pigmented, capitate tips that separate readily in KOH.
 The asci are eight-spored and Micarea-like, featuring a prominent, amyloid thallus that is more or less lacking an ocular chamber but is pierced by a more darkly staining tubular structure.
 The ascospores are simple or rarely one-septate, colourless, and non-halonate.

 Chemistry

 One species, H. eucalypti, contains homosekikaic acid, whereas the others contain perlatolic acid.

 Habitat and distribution

 Species of Hertelidea are typically found on charred and rotting wood.
-In Australia, the logs and stumps of eucalypts are a particularly favoured substratum.
+In Australia, the logs and stumps of eucalypts are a particularly favoured substrate.